Motivation

 Importance of Motivation

-1. Motivation helps change negative attitude to positive attached.
+1. Motivation helps to change from negative attitude to positive attitude.
 Without motivation the employees try to perform minimum activities in the organization.
 But the motivation fills in the desire to perform to their maximum level.
 All the resources of the organization are of no use unless and until the employees use these resources.
 The motivated employees make best use of the resources.

 2. Motivation improves performance level of employees.
 The motivation improves the efficiency level of employees which means the employees start performing the job to the best of their ability with minimum wastage of time and resources because motivated employees always go for best utilization of resources.
 The motivation bridges the gap between the ability to work and willingness always improves efficiency.

-3. Help in achieving the Organizational Goal.
+3. Help in achieving the organizational goals.
 The motivated employees always try to achieve the organizational goal and contribute their best efforts for the realization of organizational goal as they know with the achievement of organizational goal only they can achieve their personal goal.
 All the employees contribute their efforts in one direction of accomplishment of goal.

 4. Motivation creates supportive work environment.
 In motivation the relations between superior and subordinates are always improved.
 When the employees get their need satisfied or get the recognition and respect in the organization then they always offer a supportive hand to superiors.
 There is more co-operation and co-ordination in the organization and all the employees work with the team spirit.